 There is nothing more logical than to work with Nature’s laws.
 That’s the whole goal and premise of science: that in order to control, we must first discover what we don’t control.

-Control is not ours to have.
+But control is not ours to have.
 Not yet.
 Humanity is, at best, in its adolescence.
-Judging from how we are acting, you could say we’re actually at age 2.
+Judging from how we are acting, you could say we’re about age 2.
 Either way, we need parenting.
 We need guidance.
 We don’t know what to do.

 There were once two monks meditating under a tree.
 Suddenly an angel appeared and announced that they would be enlightened very soon.
 “How soon?” said one, jumping up in excitement.